 Village Green Shopping Center

 513 Maple Avenue W., Vienna, VA 22180

 Steps for Entering VAS Continuing Shows

 - Sign up to sit at the VAS Art Center for a three-hour shift each month that your artwork is on display at the Art Center, and another shift if your work is also displayed at any other VAS venue (maximum 6 hours per month)

 - Follow instructions found under “Exhibition Guidelines” for artwork.

-- Check the Continuing Show schedule on the last page of every newsletter, E-Blast or website for:
+- Check the Continuing Show schedule on the website and E-Blast for:

 - Venue locations